| Chiefs

 Syed Mustafa Ali Shah is the current caretaker of the Nisar Haveli,

+following on from his father and grandfather.
 Some elders feel that the Nisar Haveli is now not big enough to

 handle the main procession, but don’t want to lose this traditional